With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHaywood Regional Medical Center is a mental health center in Clyde, North Carolina, located at 262 Leroy George Drive, 28721 zip code.
 Haywood Regional Medical Center provides hospital inpatient treatment.
-Haywood Regional Medical Center offers dialectical behavior therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
+Haywood Regional Medical Center offers individual psychotherapy, activity therapy and trauma therapy to seniors 65 or older, young adults and adults.
 Haywood Regional Medical Center also supports seniors or older adults.
-More services available at Haywood Regional Medical Center include suicide prevention services, illness management and recovery and family psychoeducation.
+More services available at Haywood Regional Medical Center include illness management and recovery, diet and exercise counseling and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.